firstlink/Nemo_Guardrails/README.md

 1. Sign Up for OpenAI: If you haven't already, sign up for an account on the OpenAI platform.
 2. Get API Key: Once you have an account, navigate to the API section and generate an API key.
-3. Configure Environment Variable: In run_guardrails.py replace environment variable value "OpenAI-API-Key" to API-Key from OpenAI
+3. Configure Environment Variable: In run_guardrails.py replace environment variable value "OpenAI-API-Key" to "API-Key" from OpenAI

 ### Run program